-This protocol aims to ensure that the use of removable media is securely controlled.All those who have access to or use of removable media are responsible for the safety and security of the media and the information stored on them.
+This protocol aims to ensure that the use of removable media is securely controlled.
+All those who have access to or use of removable media are responsible for the safety and security of the media and the information stored on them.
 Service areas are responsible for implementing this procedure and must monitor the use of removable media.
 The protocol explains the types of removable media that can be used and the security necessary for use.
 There is also an explanation of how to dispose of removable media securely.
-Loss of any unencrypted removable media could result in a potential breach of the Data Protection Act 1998 and subsequent disciplinary action for the employees involved.
+Loss of any unencrypted removable media could result in a potential breach of Data Protection Act 2018 and EU General Data Protection Regulations (GDPR) and subsequent disciplinary action for the employees involved.